Photo

 • Learn practical strategies that you can put to use from day one!

-• Learn by watching and analyzing videoclips of actual therapy performed by an expert with over 28 years of experience!
+• Learn by watching and analyzing videoclips of actual therapy performed by an expert with over 30 years of experience!

-• Earn ASHA CEUs!
+• Earn ASHA CEUs (and LSLS hours)!

 AT A GLANCE